Key information on loneliness and social connection

 This report from New Zealand Social Wellbeing Agency: Toi Hau Tangata, identifies factors that have exacerbated loneliness and social isolation during Covid-19, and suggests how to mitigate potential ongoing health effects.

-The ‘Have Our Say’ research study currently being conducted by the the Te Arai research group gives New Zealanders over 70 the opportunity to record their experiences during Covid-19 for posterity.
-Learn more about this study, and.
+The ‘Have Our Say‘ research study currently being conducted by the the Te Arai research group gives New Zealanders over 70 the opportunity to record their experiences during Covid-19 for posterity.
+The project runs until May 2021.

 An overview piece on the dangers of social isolation during a pandemic from the European Public Health Alliance.

 A research journal article on a recent 3-year US study showing that our need to connect is as fundamental as our need to eat.
 The article relates the findings to Covid-19 isolation.
 The preliminary report on the study is here.